tzler/server_side_psych/README.md

 # Welcome!

 This repo is designed for anyone interested in using server-side tools to run human behavioral experiments online.
-We provide template functions in `node.js` that should be easy to integrate into any javascript based experiments, and walk through the prerequisites for integrating these tools with an online crowdsouring platforms; setting up a server, domain name registration and routing, standard security protocols, et cetera.
+We provide template functions that should be easy to integrate into any javascript-based experiments you already have, and walk through the prerequisites for integrating these tools with an online crowdsouring platforms; setting up a server, domain name registration and routing, standard security protocols, et cetera.

+A general outline of the tools we use in this tutorial:

+- **`javascript`**: browser-based implimentation of our experiment
+- **`node.js`**: our "backend", manages client-server interactions
+- **`mongodb`**: NoSQL database for data storage
+- **`jupyter notebooks`**: a python-based interface for data retreival
+- **`Apache HTTP Server`**: manages web-server interface
+- **`Digital Ocean "droplet"`**: cloud computing resource
+- **`Amazon Mechanical Turk (mturk)`**: online crowdsourcing platform

+These are among the most popular, scalable, open source tools available for this task.
+They all have great documentation (minus mturk :unamused:), are supported by thriving communities, and will certainly proves useful if you're hoping to continue this work--trust us **:)**

 These tools might be helpful if you're interested in: